The IPC-7351 Standard in PCB Footprints and Land Patterns

 What’s in the IPC-7351 Standard?

-The IPC-7351 standard specifies some important dimensions for creating a PCB land pattern for a SOIC footprint; these are the pad width (X), pad spacing (G), and end-to-end pad dimension (Z).
+The IPC-7351 standard specifies some important SOIC footprint dimensions while creating the PCB land pattern; these are the pad width (X), pad spacing (G), and end-to-end pad dimension (Z).
 The image below shows where these three quantities fit into a component footprint.
 There are some other parameters aside from these three, which we’ll introduce in a moment.
 For now, just consider that we need to calculate X, G, and Z for the PCB land pattern.
 The other values we need for the land dimensions can be determined from some other inputs.

 PCB land pattern dimensions on SMD components from the IPC-7351 standard